-Time to reflect, time to heal
+Time to reflect, time to heal, release and redirect our energies

 As we approach the conclusion of another year, it’s a great opportunity to reflect.
 As a life coach and lover of understanding myself, I do this often.
 But there is something special about this time of the year.
 It’s the perfect time to really dig deep, to ponder the areas where we feel stuck, think about habits we wish to release, and contemplate the things that no longer serve us.
 It’s the perfect time to heal.